joelgibson/IHecke/README.md

     > HAlg := IHeckeAlgebra(W);
     > H := IHeckeAlgebraStd(HAlg);
     > C := IHeckeAlgebraCan(HAlg);
-    > pC := IHeckeAlgebraPcan(HAlg, "B2", 2);
+    > pC := IHeckeAlgebraPCan(HAlg, "B2", 2);
-    The 2-canonical basis for type B2 was loaded from IHecke/PcanBases/Type-B2-P-2.
+    The 2-canonical basis for type B2 was loaded from the database.

 As with the other bases, all of the interest is in converting between bases: